|Home » Resources » Rants

 We'd of course be in a lot of trouble if this were really true.
 Think of it.

 'Can't Maverick - we're out of memory!'

 The ATMs wouldn't work either.
 Halfway through processing your withdrawal request, the machine would go down, out of memory, a janitor would come along, recipe card in hand, punch in a security key, and hit Ctrl+Alt+Delete.
 Sure.

 'Houston we have a problem!
 There's a memory leak!'

 Maybe some of this stuff has happened - maybe.
 But in critical system domains, and until very recently, it didn't, and computers were never as puny as they are today either, either in size or in intellectual ambition.

-Even relatively puny OS's of late have been reliable.
-NT 3.51 Server sysadmins seldom, if ever, needed to re-boot it.
+Even relatively puny OSes of late have been reliable.
+NT 3.51 Server seldom if ever needed a reboot.